No records will be kept of any conversation that has been relayed through the NRS, except if it is required by law.

 The NRS operates from a large well-secured call centre.
 A TTY call is as safe from interception as any fixed-line phone call, and internet relay calls are specially encrypted (similar to bank transaction websites) to provide greater security.
 See more about call security.

-Can I discuss private information such as as banking details through the NRS?
+Can I discuss private information such as financial, medical or legal details through the NRS?

-Many businesses, government agencies (eg the Australian Taxation Office) and financial institutions use the NRS.
+Many businesses, government agencies (eg the Australian Taxation Office) and service providers such as banks, insurance companies, doctors and lawyers use the NRS.
 They know that the NRS allows them to have private and confidential dealings with their clients or customers.
 This call confidentiality is important both to you and to the organisation you are having the conversation with.

 The Australian Human Rights Commission has also published FAQs on the rights of NRS users to access businesses and services through the NRS.